sign me up!

-I've spent most of my adult life traveling the globe and staying inspired by the world around me.
+I've spent most of my adult life traveling the globe and finding inspiration in the variety of cultures, people and places in the world around me.
 Here's a look through my eyes, as I share interior design tips, inspiration from my travels, and art and textiles I’m finding and creating.

 Selecting the right gray paint color for your home seems like it would be fairly straightforward, right?
 I wish!
 I recently designed a home in the mountains, full of natural, organic materials and textures.
 I wanted the walls to be a soft, neutral backdrop… a soft misty gray would be just right for the space so the other materials (stone, metal, concrete, nubby textiles and great art) would be the stars of the show.
 A home I lived in previously had walls painted the perfect light, warm gray, and I thought it might look similar in this new home (both houses are in the same general area on the mountainside).
 I was familiar with some other grays I loved, that I had seen in beautiful spaces.

 I asked the painter to paint several 2’ x 4’ swaths on the office wall from a selection of my favorite grays.
 I went to check and was aghast at how dark these shades looked on the wall, as well appearing as various shades of lavender, blue green, mauve and yellow.
 The gray shade I had lived with elsewhere looked green here!
 “Uh-oh,” I thought.
 “This is not going to be easy.”
 There is a huge variety of undertones in neutral colors (whether grays, whites or beiges).
 All you need to do is look up at the clouds to notice the range of colors and tones.